aisari/AutofocusSAR/VDNNAF/README.md

-# CNN-AF
+# VDNN-AF

-This is a PyTorch implementation of paper "SAR Autofocus based on Convolutional Neural Networks".
+This is a PyTorch implementation of paper *A Finely Focusing Method of SAR Using Very Deep Neural Network*, (implenmented by me, not the official).

-**This code will be open-sourced fully after the paper is accept!**

 # Dataset